neishm/fstd2nc/README.md

                         the file.
   --diag-as-model-level
                         Treat diagnostic (near-surface) data as model level '1.0'.
-Normally, this data goes in a separate variable because it has incompatible units for the vertical coordinate.
-Use this option if your variables are getting split with suffixes '_vgrid4' and '_vgrid5', and you'd rather keep both sets of levels together in one variable.
+This is the default behaviour.
+  --split-diag-level    Put the diagnostic (near-surface) data in a separate
+                        variable, away from the 3D model output.
+Suffices will be added to distinguish the different types of levels (e.g. _vgrid4 and _vgrid5 for diagnostic height and hybrid levels respectively).
   --ignore-diag-level   Ignore data on diagnostic (near-surface) height.
   --subgrid-axis        For data on supergrids, split the subgrids along a
                         "subgrid" axis.
 The default is to leave the subgrids